Dart-Code/Dart-Code/README.md

 - `dart.lineLength`: The maximum length of a line of code.
 This is used by the document formatter.
 Defaults to `80`.
 - `dart.runPubGetOnPubspecChanges`: Whether to automatically run `pub get` whenever pubspec.yaml is saved.
 Defaults to `true`.
 - `dart.sdkPath`: If the Dart SDK is not automatically found on your machine from your `PATH` you can enter the path to it here.
-- `dart.setIndentation`: Forces indenting with two spaces when Dart files are opened.
-This is on by default because VS Code doesn't currently support per-language settings.
-Defaults to `true`.
 - `dart.showTodos`: Whether to show TODOs in the Problems list.
 Defaults to `true`.

 ## Analytics